cyberiums/cyberdoc/docs/_install-and-build/Installing-Geth.md

 ### Most Linux systems and macOS

-Go Cyberium is written in [Go](https://golang.org), so to build from source code you need the most recent version of Go.
+Cyberium is written in [Go](https://golang.org), so to build from source code you need the most recent version of Go.
 This guide doesn't cover how to install Go itself, for details read the [Go installation instructions](https://golang.org/doc/install) and grab any needed bundles from the [Go download page](https://golang.org/dl/).

 With Go installed, you can download the project into you `GOPATH` workspace via: